xXMojerxx/Jude-APCS-Classroom/loops.md

 # LOOPS .(x-x ).
 > SORRY IF THERE IS ALOT OF INFORMATION (TRYING TO GET YOU GUYS TO UNDERSTAND :P)

-Here we have loops, one of the more confusing parts to programming.
+Here we have loops, one of the more confusing parts to programing.
 Just as the name indicates, a loop is a function in which a program is itterated ***IN A LOOP*** multiple times, unless indicated to stop.

 Loops help itterate through a list, going though each and every individual value.
 Before using loops, you first have to understand how a lsit works (but we are going to go over that later on) There are two main loop functions:
 ### - WHILE-LOOP